tho15/behavioral-cloning/writeup_report.md

 * Random image shearing.
 The large portion of dataset have zero steering angle, image shearing create a new image, and the steering angle is adjusted with sheering angle.
 This creats new image with different steering angle.
 * Brightness adjustment.
 The images from second track has much lower brightness.
 To teach network to handle darker images, Random brightness adjustment is applied to all images before network training.

 The car is able to successfully complete track two simulation after applying these two image processing steps and run the model with 30 epochs.
 However, to complete track two, I have to increase the throttle to 0.3, but I found the car tends to wobble on track one when using 0.3 throttle.
-To combat this issue, I first make the throttle in the drive.py varying linearly with steering angle ([an idea from this post](https://carnd-forums.udacity.com/questions/36904752/behavioral-cloning-mysteries-)), the fomula is `throttle = max(0.2, -0.45*abs(steering_angle)+0.32)`.
-Then I fine tune the model without image shearing processing, and lower angle adjustment for left/right camera.
+To combat this issue, I first made the throttle in the drive.py varying linearly with steering angle ([an idea from this post](https://carnd-forums.udacity.com/questions/36904752/behavioral-cloning-mysteries-)), the fomula is `throttle = max(0.2, -0.45*abs(steering_angle)+0.32)`.
+Then I fine tune the model without image shearing processing, and with lower angle adjustment for left/right camera.
 After taking these two steps, the vehicle is able to move smoother on both track.

 ####3.
 Creation of the Training Set & Training Process

 The training set is based on the sample training data from Udacity.
-The original training set consists of 8036 record, each record has 3 images that captured by center, left and right camera.
+The original training set consists of 8036 records, each record has 3 images that captured by center, left and right camera.
 Here is an example record of images:

 center | left | right
 -------|------|-------
 ![center](image/center.jpg) | ![left](image/left.jpg) | ![right](image/right.jpg)

 The majority of steering angles in the dataset are zeros.
 The zero steering angle will bia the car to drive straight.
 To train on a more balanced dataset, one way is to use left/right images, and modify the steering angle.
 When selected image for training, 50% images are selected from left or right record images.
 Another solution is to apply image shearing and adjust the steering angle proportional to shearing angle.
-This operation create a new distorted image with non-zero steering angle.
+This operation creates a new distorted image with non-zero steering angle.
 The image shearing is applied to train image with 50% probablity in the first step of image processing.
 Here is the sample of sheared image:

 input image | sheared image
 ------------|--------------